Intelligence (American TV series)

 Intelligence is an American cyber-themed action-adventure television series.
 The series aired on CBS in the United States, and premiered on January 7, 2014.
 On May 10, 2014, CBS cancelled the series after one season.

 The series was created by Michael Seitzman, who serves as an executive producer along with Tripp Vinson and Barry Schindel, for ABC Studios and CBS Television Studios.

-Production

-The series was originally scheduled to premiere on February 24, 2014.

 Plot

-Gabriel Vaughn is a high-tech intelligence operative enhanced with a super-computer microchip in his brain.
+Gabriel Vaughn is an ex–United States Army Delta Force operator and a high-tech intelligence operative enhanced with a super-computer microchip in his brain.
 With this implant, Gabriel is the first human ever to be connected directly into the globalized information grid.
 He can get into any of its data centers and access key intel files in the fight to protect the United States from its enemies.
-Lillian Strand, the director of the United States Cyber Command who supports Gabriel and oversees the unit's missions, assigns Secret Service agent Riley Neal to protect Gabriel from outside threats, as well as from his appetite for reckless, unpredictable behaviors and disregard for protocols.
-Meanwhile, Gabriel takes advantage of his chip to search for his wife who disappeared years ago after being sent by the C.I.A. to infiltrate and prevent the Lashkar-e-Taiba from carrying out a terrorist attack in Mumbai, India.
+Lillian Strand, the Director of the United States Cyber Command, who supports Gabriel and oversees the unit's missions, assigns United States Secret Service Special Agent Riley Neal to protect Gabriel from outside threats, as well as from his appetite for reckless, unpredictable behaviors and disregard for protocols.
+Meanwhile, Gabriel takes advantage of his chip to search for his wife, CIA officer Amelia Hayes, who disappeared years ago after being sent by the CIA to infiltrate and prevent the Lashkar-e-Taiba from carrying out a terrorist attack in Mumbai, India.